-- Submit the Academic Adjustment Form to each instructor and communicate with your instructor.
-If the form is submitted later in the semester, the academic adjustments begin the date the instructor receives the form. - Follow through with identified academic adjustments. a.
+Submit the Academic Adjustment Form to each instructor and communicate with your instructor.
+If the form is submitted later in the semester, the academic adjustments begin the date the instructor receives the form.

+- Follow through with identified academic adjustments. a.
 Students receiving extended time for tests need to follow the Testing Adjustment Procedures explained on the back of the Academic Adjustment Form. b.
+Students who qualify for note-taking services need - b.
 Students who qualify for note-taking services need to complete the Note-Taking Request Form before registering for classes. - Students with disabilities are subject to the same codes of conduct and disciplinary processes as other students.
-The Student Handbook explains students' rights and the grievance policy. - Make sure and meet with Disability/Accessibility Services each semester in order to go over your academic adjustment for your new classes. - If you have concerns about the services provided, you may contact the Learning Disability Specialist, Daneen M. Huddart via email at dhuddart@nwcc.edu or by phone at 860-738-6318.
+The Student Handbook explains students' rights and the grievance policy. - 4.
+Make sure and meet with Disability/Accessibility Services each semester in order to go over your academic adjustment for your new classes. - If you have concerns about the services provided, you may contact the Learning Disability Specialist, Daneen M. Huddart via email at dhuddart@nwcc.edu or by phone at 860-738-6318.